Francesco Vinci

-21. Where to ski in Italy: Aosta Valley, among enchanted mountains and valleys
+21. Where to ski in Italy in 2026: Aosta Valley, among enchanted mountains and valleys

 Where to ski in Italy: Mount Matterhorn